sidferreira/ignite-web-boilerplate/readme.md

 ## The latest and greatest boilerplate for our opinions

-This is the boilerplate that we use as a way to test bleeding-edge changes to our React Native stack.
+This is the boilerplate which is based on [Infinite Red](https://infinite.red)'s Ignite project.
+We use it as a way to test bleeding-edge changes to our React Web stack.

 Currently includes: